bduranvinet/SENTINEL-ed/README.md

 >
 >You can use [Sublime Text](https://www.sublimetext.com/) for quick command changes and [Benchling](https://www.benchling.com/) to keep a trackable record of what you have ran through the terminal.
 >
->ADAPT can only read FASTA files.
-ADAPT will always assume they are aligned unless otherwise specified.
-It is recommended that aligned files be provided if possible.
+>ADAPT can only read .FASTA files.
+ADAPT will always assume that input files are aligned unless otherwise specified.
+It is recommended that files are aligned and examined carefully before running them through ADAPT.

 ## Step 4.
 ADAPT example run